mzattera/v4j/docs/003/index.md

 <a id="Note2">**{2}**</a> The class [`OutlierDetection`]() is used to calculate average distance of each page from other
 pages in the text.
 The output of the class (`PageEmbeddingDistance.xlsx`) can be found in the [analysis folder]().

+<a id="Note3">**{3}**</a> The class [`BuildBoW`]() can be used to generate data suitable for visualization that can
+be uploaded to the TensorFlow projector.
+The output of this class, in the form of a "vector" and "metadata" .TSV files, can be found in [this folder]() both for single pages or entire parchments.

+<a id="Note4">**{4}**</a> Class `package io.github.mzattera.v4j.applications.clustering.KMeansClusterByWords`
+does the clustering and prints out a report that can be easily converted in an Excel file.
+The class can be parameterized to run different types of experiments; its outputs, with some additional data, can be found as Excel files in the [analysis folder]().
+Keep in mind K-Means algorithm include some randomness, therefore slightly different clustering might result at each experiment.

 ---